bryanbraun/bryanbraun.github.io/_posts/2014-04-02-publishing-books-to-github-pages-with-bitbooks.md

   <img alt="" src="/assets/images/franklin_0.png" />
 </p>

 If [Octopress][12] is a static site framework, optimized for blogs, then Franklin will be a static site framework optimized for books.
-I'll have more details coming soon, so <a href="http://eepurl.com/ROwbb" target="_blank">subscribe here</a> if you want to stay in the loop.
+I'll have more details coming soon, so <a href="http://eepurl.com/ROwbb" target="_blank" rel="noopener noreferrer">subscribe here</a> if you want to stay in the loop.

 [12]: http://octopress.org/